Also known as: Lower GI bleeding, GI bleeding or Upper GI bleeding

 There are home stool tests for microscopic blood that may be recommended for people with anemia or for colon cancer screening.

-GI bleeding can be an emergency condition requiring immediate medical attention.
+GI bleeding can be an emergency condition that requires immediate medical care.
 Treatment may involve:

 - Review date: